Migrate Windows OS from Physical Computer to Virtual Machine

 Part 3: Transfer OS to virtual machine and boot from it

 Step 1.
 Download the latest version of VMware, install and launch it.

 Step 2.
 Change the connection of virtual machine.
 Open a virtual machine using VMware, go to “VM” and “Settings”, then select “CD/DVD” and “Use ISO image file”, click “Browse” to find the image file on your USB and hit “OK” to save the changes.

 Step 3.
 Boot from the ISO image file created by AOMEI Backupper.
 Go to “Power” option, select “Power On to Firmware”, go to the “Boot” tab and use “+” to move CD/DVD as the first boot option, then press “F10” to save changes and boot from the image file.
 A few seconds later, you will see the main page of AOMEI Backupper.

 Step 4.
 In the main page of AOMEI Backupper, click “Restore” and “Select Image File”.

-Step 8.
-Tick “Universal Restore” if your virtual machine is on a computer with different hardware.
+Step 7.
+If your virtual machine is on a computer with different hardware, the “Universal Restore” feature will be checked by default.
 If not, just ignore it.
 Then, click “Start Restore”.

 • There’s another way to replace bootable ISO file called PXE Boot Tool.
 Using PXE Boot Tool to do universal restoration.